-Homeless households who are owed a main duty or residing in temporary or supported accommodation, and who have been actively bidding will be considered by Housing assessment Panel to move to Band 1 (table 4.1) and will subsequently be made 1 suitable offer.
+Homeless households who are owed a main duty or residing in temporary and who have been actively bidding will be considered by Housing assessment Panel to move to Band 1 (table 4.1) and will subsequently be made one suitable offer.

-If the household has been actively bidding and have had no previous offers then subsequently refuse a successful bid in Band 1 their homelessness duty will end and they will move to the Band 3 and be entitled to 1 final offer on the Housing Register.
+If the household has been actively bidding and have had no previous offers, then subsequently refuse a successful bid in Band 1 their homelessness duty will end, and they will move to the Band 3 and be entitled to one final offer on the Housing Register.